Octet rule: Radicals

-Many reactive intermediates are unstable and do not obey the octet rule.
-This includes species such as carbenes, as well as free radicals and the methyl radical (CH3) which has an unpaired electron in a non-bonding orbital on the carbon atom and no electron of opposite spin in the same orbital.
+Radicals satisfy the octet rule in one spin orientation, with four spin-up electrons in the valence shell, and almost satisfy it in the opposite spin orientation.
+Thus, for example, the methyl radical (CH3), which has an unpaired electron in a non-bonding orbital on the carbon atom and no electron of opposite spin in the same orbital.
 Another example is the radical chlorine monoxide (ClO•) which is involved in ozone depletion.
-These molecules often react so as to complete their octet.
-Electron deficient molecules such as boranes also do not obey the octet rule but share delocalized electrons in a manner similar to metallic bonding.